Up and In Binary Put Options definition and price profile

 Here the knock-ins intersect at the Nifty50 level which equates to B ― (K ― B) and has the properties of a binary call with strike B ― (K ― B).

-The knock-in evaluation is generally based on a ‘heat reflection’ theory(!).
+The knock-in evaluation is generally based on a ‘heat reflection’ theory(!), which mathematically, is totally beyond me, but should any punter/financial engineer wish to contribute please comment below.

-In the Up-and-Out Binary Put section where B<K then the profile is simple: since the strike is above the barrier then should the underlying not touch the barrier it will settle at 100, else 0.
+In the Up and Out Binary Put section where B<K then the profile is simple: since the strike is above the barrier then should the underlying not touch the barrier it will settle at 100, else 0.
 This is nothing less than 100 less than the One-Touch Call yet this option would be priced as the binary put less the knock-in, so there is a clear discrepancy.
+More under up and out binary put options.

 1 As implied volatility increases the vega falls to zero and should the implied volatility increase beyond this point the vega will turn negative as the strike constrains the option value to 50 above the strike.
 Increasing implied volatility subsequently has a disproportionate effect on the value of the binary put as the probability of the underlying rising further outweighs the impact of the underlying travelling over the strike.